sveawebpay/php-checkout/README.md

 [<< To top](# PHP Integration Package API for Svea Checkout)

-The  Connection library for Svea Checkout offers an easy integration with the Svea Checkout Api, and is the easiest way to integrate the
-Svea Checkout into you website.
+## Introduction
+The checkout offers a complete solution with a variety of payment methods.
+The underlying systems for the checkout is our paymentPlan, invoice, account payments.
+Also including our own payment gateway with PCI level 1 for card payments.
+The checkout supports both B2C and B2B payments, fast customer identification and caches customers behaviour.
+For administration of orders, you can either implement it in your own project, or use our new admin interface.

-The library provides entrypoints to Create Order, Get Order and for Updating Order.
+The library provides entry points to Create Order, Get Order and for Updating Order.

 ### 1. Setup